openharmony/docs/en/application-dev/reference/apis/js-apis-geolocation.md

 Enumerates error codes of the location service.

 > **NOTE**<br>
 > This API is deprecated since API version 9.
+You are advised to use [geoLocationManager](../errorcodes/errorcode-geoLocationManager.md).

 **Required permissions**: ohos.permission.LOCATION